plutov/packagemain/18-writing-rest-api-client/README.md

 Compatibility and Versioning.

 Version your SDK updates by publishing new semver to your repository.
 But make sure you're not breaking anything with new minor/patch releases.
-Usually your SDK library should follow API updates,so if API releases v2, then there should be an SDK v2 release as well.
+Usually your SDK library should follow API updates, so if API releases v2, then there should be an SDK v2 release as well.

 ## Conclusion